-Name of Director Commission for FY 2023-24
+Name of Director Commission for FY 2024-25

-Dr. Ganesh Natarajan, Independent Director 2.7
+Dr. Ganesh Natarajan, Independent Director and Non-Executive Chairman - Board 2.7

-and Non-Executive Chairman -Board

 Ms. Neera Saggi, Independent Director 2.6

-Pursuant to Regulation 17(6)(ca) of the SEBI Listing Regulations, consent of the members is sought for passing a Special Resolution as set out at Item No. 6 of the Notice for the commission amount payable to Dr. Ganesh Natarajan exceeding fifty per cent of the total remuneration payable to all Non-Executive Directors for the Financial Year 2023-24.
+Pursuant to Regulation 17(6)(ca) of the SEBI Listing Regulations, consent of the members is sought for passing a Special Resolution as set out at Item No. 5 of the Notice for the commission amount payable to Dr. Ganesh Natarajan exceeding fifty per cent of the total remuneration payable to all Non-Executive Directors for the Financial Year 2024-25.

-The Board recommends the Special Resolution set out at Item No. 6 of the Notice for approval by the members.
+Taking into consideration the pivotal role played by the Chairman, the Board recommends the Special Resolution set out at Item No. 5 of the Notice for approval by the members